 Samaritans are open 24/7 all year round.
 It is free to call them on 116 123, or you can email them on firstname.lastname@example.org

-Meetwo is a free fully moderated app for teenagers, which provides peer support, expert help and information.
+Meetwo is a free, fully moderated app for teenagers providing peer support, expert help and information.
 Find out more on their website, or download from the App or Google Play stores.

 The Mix provides mental health support and information for people under 25.
 You can call them on 0808 808 4994 or get support online.

 Young Minds have tips on how to look after yourself and ask for help.
 Visit their website to read their advice.

 Richard Kettley talks about his experience of being a Place2Be Counsellor on Placement.Read more

 The Future of Mentally Healthy Classrooms: celebrating our partnership with Moray House

 Last week, Place2Be and Moray House School hosted an event to celebrate our partnership of supporting student teachers.Read more

 Eating Disorders in Children and Young People: a major public health concern